I don’t know why it took me so long to start making my own homemade tortillas, but once I started making them I never looked back.

 Sharon of Simply Canning: “I stuff mine with half an avocado, as much swiss chard as I can fit and a small handful of walnuts.
 Simple and my favorite lunch lately.
 Oh!
 And a few craisins makes it divine.”

-The internet is buzzin’ with ways to use tortillas.
+The internet is buzzin’ with ways to use homemade tortillas.
 Check out these posts for more ideas!

 Now get to eatin’ folks!
 Enjoy!